 "Many people feel like they want something new and they want it now," Brown-Volkman says.
 "They hop.
 They go to a new job and it's no good so when a recruiter calls, they go to another new job."

 Brown-Volkman tells clients that they need to take a step back and figure out their long-term vision.

 In other words, slow down and take a deep breath.
+Set aside some time to figure out exactly what you want.
 That's our first tip and it's also the first step to putting together a successful career strategy.